Isphording

 A paradigm shift in how we interact with computers

 At the moment we are a still a few years away until we reach an artificial general intelligence.
-But for the time being this term covers a lot of machine learning models that use “self-guided” algorhitms in a variety of different models.
+But for the time being this term covers a lot of machine learning models that use “self-guided” algorithms in a variety of different models.

 Artificial intelligence can do a lot of useful things for us.
 For example, Amazon is researching into providing a system for older people that is not only intended to search for things on the Internet like Amazon Echo or Alexa, but above all to monitor people and their surroundings.
 Not in a negative sense.
 It is designed to help in everyday life, for example to see if my grandmother has forgotten to lock the door to the garage or the door to the garden.
 As a relative I can react to this by either calling my grandmother and telling her that I will be driving past in a moment or by setting the device up in such a way that it helps her to remember to lock the door.